squarefrog/led-controller-software/README.md

 ## Hardware

-### Bill of Materials (TBC)
+### Bill of Materials

-- Adafruit Huzzah Breakout - ESP8266 breakout board, any ESP8266 will probably work, but this one is nice and small
+- [Adafruit Huzzah Breakout](https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/overview) - ESP8266 breakout board, any ESP8266 will probably work, but this one is nice and small
 - WS2812B LED Light Strip - available in different LED densities.
 I use 30 per meter, which is fine for my purpose
 - 150-200 Ohm Resistor - to prevent voltage spikes which could damage the first LED
-- 1000 µF 6.3v or higher capacitor - to smooth the current drain from the PSU
+- 1000 µF or higher capacitor - to smooth the current drain from the PSU when animating
 - A suitable 5V power supply - see [Power Requirements](#power-requirements)

 #### Optional